 One solution is to create a separate baby-changing facility that is neither in the ladies' or men’s washrooms, especially if your washrooms aren’t gender-neutral.
 That way parents of all genders can change their baby’s safely and hygienically.

-Are you interested in learning more about commercial shower installation, or commercial washrooms in general?
-Inspired Washrooms installs commercial washrooms across the UK.
+Are you interested in learning more about commercial shower installation and design?
+Inspired Washrooms installs commercial washrooms across the UK including accessible toilets.

 Whether you’re after a refresh of your current washrooms, or to specifically cater to any of the points we’ve mentioned above, we’re here to help.